spencertipping/tau/doc/utf9.md

 ### π internals
 These are values reserved for [π](pi.md), in particular its memory allocation mechanics.
-They are assumed to be opaque.
+They are assumed to be opaque to everyone else, and are completely non-portable.
 See [π GC](pi-gc.md) for details.

+### `none`
+This is a value that doesn't exist because the process that created it was invalid.
+For example, a key lookup from a map that doesn't contain that key. `none` tends to propagate through operators like `NaN` in floating-point math.

+`none` can also be used to represent an undefined limit; for example, `max()` of an empty list.

 ### Frames